Tofu and Soba Noodles with Lemon Ginger Dressing

 1 tablespoon honey

-3/4 teaspoon Asian chilli powder (or cayenne)
+3/4 teaspoon Asian chili powder (or cayenne)

 1 tablespoon freshly squeezed lemon juice